kurtkanaskie/pingstatus-mint-v1-x/README.md

-# Ping and Status API with Monetization
+# Free, Ping and Status API with Monetization

-This proxy demonstrates a simple design to demonstrate a full CI/CD lifecycle.
-It uses the following health check or monitoring endpoints
+This simple proxy demonstrates the use of Monetization in Apigee X.
+It shows how to control which operations are monetized and how to use the rate multiplier.
+It also shows how to use revenue share.\
+It has three operations.
 * GET /free - response that is not monetized
-* GET /ping - response indicates that the proxy is operational
+* GET /ping - response indicates that the proxy is operational (single charge)
-* GET /status - response indicates the the backend is operational
+* GET /status - response indicates the the backend is operational (double charge)

-These endpoints can then be used by API Monitorying with Edge to send notifications when something is wrong.
+It creates demo resources for developers (prepaid, postpaid), apps, API products and rate plans.

 ## Disclaimer